thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/05_Run_Performance_Tests/README.md

 ![jenkins_result](../assets/jenkins_result.png)

 1. Click on the **Build No** of one particular build and click on **Performance Signature**.
-This opens a detailed view about the performance validation of the particular build.
+This opens a detailed view about the performance validation of the selected build.
 ![built_result](../assets/built_result.png)

 ---